elastic/universal-profiling-documentation/README.md

 - No symbols for leaf frames (top-most frame in a trace)
 - No automatic insertion of debug symbols for OS packages

-These limitations will likely be improved on and eventually lifted in later versions.
+We're aiming that these limitations be improved on and eventually lifted in later versions.

 ##### Linux distribution packages

-For Debian, Ubuntu, Fedora and Arch Linux, the `elastic-profiling` tool supports pushing symbols of an entire package at once.
+For Debian, Ubuntu, Fedora and Arch Linux, the `elastic-profiling` tool supports pushing symbols for an entire package at once.
 The required debug symbols are automatically retrieved from the distribution's [debuginfod] server.

 [debuginfod]: https://wiki.debian.org/Debuginfod